o3de/o3de-physics-test-scene/README.md

 1. `Open Editor`
 1. Load level

 To build the project using the CLI interface on Windows or Linux follow [these instructions](https://docs.o3de.org/docs/welcome-guide/create/creating-projects-using-cli/).
+Before building the project on Linux register it with: `$O3DE_DIR_PATH/scripts/o3de.sh register -pp $PROJECT_DIR_PATH`.

 ## Contents